ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 ## Preparing for lab02: Git one-time configurations and basic work flow <a name="gitonetime"></a>

 In the last assignment we used github's web interface.
 In this section we will learn about github's command-line tools which allow you to perform version control in a terminal.
 Software developers almost always prefer to use github's command line tools for version control instead of the web interface.
-The reason is that using the command-line tools you can (1) use your favorite editor to develop your code (2) compile and test your code, while also performing version control.
+The reason is that with the command-line tools you can (1) use your favorite editor to write your code, instead of github's simple web-based editor (2) compile and test your code, while also performing version control.

-You will use the git command-line tools in the next assignment.
+We will see the complete workflow with the git command-line tools in the next assignment.
 In preparation for that we ask that you complete a few simple one-time configurations as part of this assignment and read some useful articles.

  Log into your CoE account and navigate to your cs16 directory.
 Then do the following steps:

 * Step 1: Generate a private/public key pair and upload your public key to github.
 To do this refer to this tutorial: [https://ucsb-cs56-pconrad.github.io/topics/github_ssh_keys/](https://ucsb-cs56-pconrad.github.io/topics/github_ssh_keys/)